GordonBeeming/personal-recipes/content/recipes/double-batch-durban-beef-curry.md

 If you've made my standard curry before, there are **three critical changes** when cooking this volume:

-1.  ** The Onion "Braise" Takes Longer:** With double the onions, there is much more water to cook out.
+1. **The Onion "Braise" Takes Longer**: With double the onions, there is much more water to cook out.
 Do not rush this step.
 It will take **20-25 minutes** (not 10) to get them properly golden brown.
 2. **Add Potatoes Later:** In a massive pot with 2kg of meat, potatoes at the bottom tend to get crushed or dissolve over a 2-hour cook. **Add them halfway through** (after the beef has simmered for an hour) to keep them perfect.
 3. **Pot Size Matters:** You need at least an **8L to 11L pot** with a thick base to prevent scorching.

----
+***

 #### **Ingredients**